 Julie acted against her best interest by responding to Dennis’ verbal attack.
 She could have walked away…out of her husband’s sight.
 Sometimes non-resistance and non-reaction is an effective course of action.

-Here’s something the Objectivist Warrior must never forget.
+Here’s something the Integrated Individual must never forget.
 The reason she didn’t take the action of self-preservation stems from how high she was and how low the attack was.
 An iron law is that you are most vulnerable to someone knocking you off your perch when you feel your best.
 The higher you feel and the happier you are…the more likely an unhappy person will verbally attack you.
 I know this a bitter pill to swallow.
 It took me several unpleasant, self-esteem demolishing experiences to learn this hard lesson.

 I am not altogether sure how you can help an extremely unhappy person, except by constantly cleaning out your own garbage.
 However, I do know how I can help her and others who desire to Master the Social Maze.